alanchen-1/ghibliGAN/README.md

 CycleGAN is a pretty outdated architecture, as there exist models these days that can learn a style from a single image (StyleGAN2 is really powerful), but I don't have the GPU power to train models of that caliber right now - my poor laptop :sob:.
 Additionally, most of the values for the hyperparameters I used were just taken from Section 4 and the Appendix of the original paper.

 This is probably my biggest solo Python project to date (~2500 lines).
 I made a significant effort to use good software principles like OOP, docs, testing (even unit testing training process for model, not usually done), CI/CD, etc. Was it worth it though...

+Todo:
+- Port Gradio demo to ONNX
+- Checkpoints for Shinkai dataset (maybe no time to do this, going back to school soon)